PhoenixTales/phoenix-docs/story/setting.md

 ## Evolution of the Setting

-The initial idea for Gothic was the combination of two elements: ideas of the film *Escape from New York* combined with dark fantasy, more precisely: ["gothic fantasy"](/vision/gothic-defined).
-This is how Gothic was born and Orpheus was its first working title.
+According to Mike Hoge himself, as he told me, the initial idea for Gothic was the combination of two elements: ideas of the film *Escape from New York* combined with dark fantasy, more precisely: ["gothic fantasy"](/vision/gothic-defined#gothic-fantasy).
+Many people used to think that the film was just one of many inspirations, but in fact it was *the* most important inspiration.
+Its role in the development of the setting cannot be underestimated.
+Mike says, a great idea is when you combine two or more things, which may exist in isolation, but were never combined before.
+Gothic was born through the combination of the film with gothic fantasy and Orpheus was its first working title.

 ### Orpheus Concept (1995-1997)

 In the end of 1996 and the beginning of 1997 the Orpheus setting was roughly outlined in the "Orpheus - History" document as well as in "Orpheus Guilds" V1 and V2 which we released in 2020.
 Here we can already find almost all the important aspects of the background story.
 But in order to understand these early ideas and their development we also have to take the world design into account and how the different camps and guilds evolved in this earliest conception phase.

+#### History

 According to all the notes available to us, this is the first concept of the setting:

 * The *prison colony* is established from the *outside world* as a **labour camp**.
 This was the basic differentiation they started with: Prison World and Outside World.
 The king, the war, the realms of the kingdom and all these details were not yet conceptualised.
 At this point the game world was supposed to be an island to have a limitation of the game world.
-The magical barrier was not yet invented.
+The barrier was not yet invented.
 * The convicts dig for **ore** below-ground and discover an old natural cave system.
-* There are monsters, called by an *Entity*, dwelling in caves and attacking the miners; while the wardens are sitting in safety in their fortress and let them dig regardless.
+* There are monsters (referring to Orcs), called by an *Entity*, dwelling in caves and attacking the miners; while the wardens are sitting in safety in their fortress and let them dig regardless.
 * Motivated by the threat of the monsters, a **revolt** is initiated.
 The wardens are killed, but an escape fails at the so-called *cliff*, that is protected by forces from the outside world.
 It is here where the convicts are thrown into and it is here where the revolt is struck down.
 It is very likely that the idea of the barrier did not exist at this time, as it is not mentioned in the earliest summary and within the Orpheus Guild System V1 there is described an escape plan for the Mafia's thugs, which are dreaming of "taking the cliff by storm at night" someday.
 It is most likely in this context that a counter strike is mentioned with a question mark, as something that may have potentially being initiated.
-* The creation of a magical barrier (initially perhaps imagined as limited to the northern border of the colony, preventing the convicts to overcome "the cliff") could have happened as a reaction to the revolt, trying to gain back the control over the prison, but without success.
+* The creation of a barrier (initially perhaps imagined as limited to the northern border of the colony, preventing the convicts to overcome "the cliff", as is seen on the first map sketch below) could have happened as a reaction to the revolt, trying to gain back the control over the prison, but without success.
 Thus, the revolt would have taken place before the creation of the barrier, not in course of it as it was explained in the release version.
-In any way, the prison is now under control of the convicts, but they cannot escape; the cliff was the only way out of the prison and soon, due to the magical barrier, there would be none.
+In any way, the prison is now under control of the convicts, but they cannot escape; the cliff was the only way out of the prison and soon, due to a psychic barrier (it was supposed to have psi effects and make you mad), there would be none.
 * The outside world offers the convicts to work in the mines in exchange for benefits.
 * In course of the revolt a new order is established by a group of the strongest; they form a Mafia who force the weak to continue to dig for ore; the "slave diggers", living in their own district in the city (which would later be called "Old Camp") and in the old "diggers fort" (which would later become the "Old Fort"), they dig ore for the Mafia, exchange it with the outside world and pay their protection money from their miserly share to the thugs of the Mafia who protect them in the city and from the monsters in the mine.
 The new order that promised freedom turned into just another kind of slavery, where the people living in the city couldn't trust anyone, since everyone could be a potential spy working for the Mafia; a system inspired by the Stasi of the former German Democratic Republic (DDR).
 * Other diggers decided to work independently, in free cooperation with the Outside World in a mine of their own.
 They try to get the better of the monsters with ranged weapons and traps.
 They also deliver ore to the Outside World and receive goods in exchange, such as food, drugs, tools, animals and so on.
 They were called the "free diggers" living in a newer "diggers fort".